Magellan Magellan

 Bachelor Courses in English

-Business; Information & Communication Technologies (ICT); Sports & Leisure; Forestry & Rural Industries; and Tourism & Hospitality Management.
-Students must choose a minimum of 30 ECTS units, or 15 credit hours, per semester.
+International Business and International Sports Business Management; Information & Communication Technologies (ICT); Sports & Leisure; Forestry & Rural Industries; and Tourism & Hospitality Management.
+The recommended study load is 30 ECTS units, or 15 US credit hours, per semester.
 For more information about courses taught in English, click here.

 Master Courses in English